jantimon/iconfont-webpack-plugin/README.md

 # Icon Font Webpack Plugin

-With this plugin it is simple stupid to SVG icons as font icons.
+This plugin tries to keep the usage and maintainance of icon fonts as simple as possible.

 ## Installation